TERMS AND CONDITIONS

 Credit Card Levy:

-Payments made by credit card will incur the current credit card surcharge at time of payment.
+Payments made by credit card may incur the current credit card surcharge at time of payment.

 Medications/ Change in Medical History: